fnaumenko/isChIP/README.md

 Default: 100;1

 `-D|--mda`<br>
 applies MDA technique.
-The amplification model is simplified due to non-essential details: the absence of primer annealing and the fragment debranching into 2 amplicons.
-When there are no amplicons left over the length of the read, the process stops.<br>
+See [Model: brief description](#model-brief-description) for more details.<br>
 The process applies to all fragments.

 `-a|--pcr <int>`<br>
 specifies the number of PCR amplification cycles.
+See [Model: brief description](#model-brief-description) for more details.<br>
-If MDA is applied, PCR performs after it.<br>
+If MDA is applied, PCR performs after it.
 The process applies to all fragments.<br>
 Value 0 means the absence of amplification.<br>
 Range: 0-100<br>
 Default: 0